-ED.884.510 Methods of Teaching Reading in the Secondary Content Area, Part II Participants extend the methodology learned in Content Reading I to include applications in the classroom, with connections to assessment and informal diagnostic work done by content classroom teachers.
+ED.884.510 Methods of Teaching Reading in the Secondary Content Area, Part II Participants extend the methodology learned in ED.884.508Methods of Teaching Reading in the

+Secondary Content Area, Part I to include applications in the classroom, with connections to assessment and informal diagnostic work done by content classroom teachers.
 Development of a classroom learning community, uniting theoretical, diagnostic, and instructional structures with carefully selected materials, is the goal of this course.
 Additionally, participants extend skill building related to reading across other language areas, such as writing, speaking, and listening, and throughout content areas.
 Discussion includes adult literacy, ESOL and reading in content classrooms, and organizational/study skills in preparation for employment and higher education.
 (3 credits)